Crisis and Emergency Preparedness

 • Review basic safety precautions.

-• Review family safety procedures so your children will feel prepared if an emergency occurs.
+• Review family safety procedures so your children feel prepared for an emergency.

 • Monitor and supervise your child’s outdoor (play) activities.